-Over 10,000 Financial Advisers, IFAs, Financial Planners and industry professionals use LifeTalk to find business resources, share best practice, get help with exams ...and much more.
+Over 11,000 Financial Advisers, IFAs, Financial Planners and industry professionals use LifeTalk to share best practice, get help with exams, find Social Media advice and much more.
 Sign-up FREE here.

 Battle of the Sexes to end in 2012

 I think it’s fair to say that, with the exception perhaps of those who have been living in a cave, everyone in the industry now knows that 21st December 2012 is an important day as far as sex goes.
 It’s the date by when all insurance must be priced on a unisex basis following the EU ruling on gender neutrality.
 For protection providers that focus only on price it means they will need to rethink their approach before then.

 In the run up to the deadline insurance companies across the UK need to gear up and prepare properly for such a major regulatory change that will impact the entire protection industry.
 Focusing on quality instead of price could be a better strategy with such a significant shift in pricing imminent.

 It is vital make the change as seamless as possible for customers and advisers.
 So work has been ongoing since March last year when the ruling was made to ensure that appropriate strategies are in place.
 But when should these changes actually be implemented and who will be first to do so?